Hitachi ID Password Manager User Interfaces

 password change on a variety of existing systems, including

-- Password Manager can invite users to register and notify users of
+- Password Manager can invite users to enroll and notify users of

 events relating to their profiles, by sending e-mails, by